Mike Liambas: Professional

 Having been suspended in his final year of junior eligibility, Liambas re-signed with the Bloomington Prairie Thunder (for whom he briefly played earlier in the year) on December 3, 2009.
 The following year, Liambas was invited by the Toronto Maple Leafs to their rookie camp.
 Liambas then attended the Maple Leafs' training camp on an amateur try-out contract.
 He was released from camp on September 23, 2010.

 In October 2010, Liambas joined the hockey team at the University of British Columbia, where he studied Human Kinetics.
 Following a suspension in late February 2011 for instigating and fighting in an altercation with Alberta Golden Bears forward Eric Hunter, Liambas signed with the ECHL's Cincinnati Cyclones, with whom he finished the season and skated in the Kelly Cup playoffs.
 Liambas re-signed with the Cyclones for the 2011–12 ECHL season on July 14, 2011.
 The following season, Liambas appeared in only one game with the Cyclones before being traded to the Orlando Solar Bears on October 30, 2012.

 Liambas would also appear in 27 games for the Milwaukee Admirals in the 2012-13 season.
 He would remain with the admirals for another two seasons.

 On July 2, 2015, Liambas was signed to his first NHL contract, agreeing to a one-year, two-way contract with the Chicago Blackhawks.

 At the conclusion of the season, Liambas was not tendered a qualifying offer to remain with the Blackhawks.
 As a free agent on July 3, 2016, Liambas agreed to a one-year, two-way deal with the Nashville Predators.
 Marking a return to the affiliates of the Predators in the Milwaukee Admirals.

 On July 1, 2017, Liambas left the Predators as a free agent and signed a one-year, two-way contract with the Anaheim Ducks.
-During the 2017–18 season, Liambas was recalled from AHL affiliate, the San Diego Gulls, and appeared in a NHL high 7 games while registering his first NHL point, an assist.
+During the 2017–18 season, Liambas was recalled from AHL affiliate, the San Diego Gulls, and appeared in an NHL high 7 games while registering his first NHL point, an assist.
 He was injured with the Ducks before later returning to play out the remainder of the season with the Gulls.

 On July 1, 2018, Liambas again as a free agent, secured a two-year, two-way contract with the Minnesota Wild.